Dacia Logan: Variants

 In the European market, the new Logan is available in different trim levels: Access, Ambiance, Laureate, Stepway, Prestige.
 The Access level comes with black bumpers and power steering, and is available only with the 1.2-litre engine.
 Ambiance has body-coloured bumpers, wheel covers, Eco mode function, power lock doors, front power windows or CD player, and as options there are metallic paint, fog lights and air conditioning.
 Laureate adds body-coloured door handles, fog lights as standard and trip computer, and additionally can be ordered with metallic paint, Media Nav system, leather upholstery, parking sensors, cruise control or alloy wheels.
 This is the only equipment level available for the 90 hp version of the 1.5-litre diesel engine.

 In June 2014, a limited edition was made available in order to celebrate 10 years since the model's launch.
-There will be produced only 2,000 units of this version, which features new equipment such as automatic air conditioning, double optic fog lights, mirror-mounted repeaters, 16-inch wheels, along with several special design elements.
+There will be produced only 2,000 units of this version, which features new equipment such as automatic air conditioning, double optic fog lights, mirror-mounted repeaters, 16-inch wheels, along with several special design elements like the different dashboard lighting (white instead of the then usual amber colour).
+This model was only available on the Romanian market and came equipped with 1.2 16v petrol and 1.5 dci diesel engines, both having 75 bhp.

 In October 2015, Dacia launched the new Prestige trim level, which has automatic air conditioning, mirror-mounted repeaters and 16-inch wheels.